dhupee/dotfiles/README.md

 ## To-Do List

-- [ ] Neovim modules with nixvim, finished then migrate fully
+- [x] ~~Neovim modules with nixvim, finished then migrate fully~~ Managed use most of my old configs with something left behind for now
 - [ ] Vscode modules also
-- [ ] Migrating few of my scripts from old dotfiles
+- [x] Migrating few of my scripts from old dotfiles
 - [ ] Theming related, KDE, Gnome, Hyprland whatever i can just change since its Nix
 - [ ] Make a command and control like for managing nix, built in go, name Yuki
 - [ ] Either specific nix for centralized configuration, or maybe on the flake